Kuuuube/Misc_Scripts/scripts_and_programs/number_generator/README.md

 - Prefix and suffix have all leading and trailing whitespace stripped.

+- The length of prefix or suffix cannot exceed 500 characters.

-- The full length of each line written to file cannot exceed 100 characters.
+- The full length of each line written to file cannot exceed 1000 characters.
 Any characters above this limit will be cut off.

 <br>